ARTIST-Association/ARTIST/CONTRIBUTING.md

    git push origin features/your-feature-name
    ```

-8. **Rebase Onto Current Main:** Rebase your feature branch onto the current main branch to include any changes that might have been pushed into the main in the meantime and resolve possible conflicts.
+8. **Rebase Onto Current Main:** Rebase your feature branch onto the current main branch of the original repo.
+   This will include any changes that might have been pushed into the main in the meantime and resolve possible conflicts.
+   To sync your fork with the original upstream repo, check out [this page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)
+   or follow the steps below.
+Note that before you can sync your fork with an upstream repo, you must configure a remote that points to the upstream repository in Git.
    ```
+   cd <path/to/your/local/project/fork>
+   git fetch upstream
    git checkout main
-   git pull main
+   git merge upstream/main
    git rebase main features/your-feature-name
    ```

-9. **Open a Pull Request**: Go to the [original repository](https://github.com/ARTIST-Association/ARTIST.git) and click the "New Pull Request" button.
+10. **Open a Pull Request**: Go to the [original repository](https://github.com/ARTIST-Association/ARTIST.git) and click the "New Pull Request" button.
 Follow the guidelines in the template to submit your pull request.

 ## Code of Conduct

 Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md), and we expect all contributors to follow it.
-Be kind and respectful to one another.
+Be kind and respectful to one another :blue_heart:.

 ## Questions or Issues

 If you have questions or encounter any issues, please create an issue in the [Issues](https://github.com/ARTIST-Association/ARTIST/issues) section of this repository.

-Thank you for your contribution!
+Thank you for your contribution :pray:!